openrs2/openrs2/README.md

 ## License

-Unless otherwise stated, all code and data is licensed under version 3.0 (and only version 3.0) of the [GNU General Public License][gpl].
+Unless otherwise stated, all code and data is licensed under version 3.0 or later of the [GNU General Public License][gpl].
 The full terms are available in the `COPYING` file.

-The `deob-annotations` and `jsobject` modules are instead licensed under version 3.0 (and only version 3.0) of the
-[GNU Lesser General Public License][lgpl].
+The `deob-annotations` and `jsobject` modules are instead licensed under version 3.0 or later of the [GNU Lesser General Public License][lgpl].
 The full terms are available in the `COPYING.LESSER` file in each module's directory.

 ## Copyright

 Copyright (c) 2019-2020 OpenRS2 Authors

-OpenRS2 is free software: you can redistribute it and/or modify it under the terms of version 3.0 of the GNU General Public License as published by the Free Software Foundation.
+OpenRS2 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 OpenRS2 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A